Men's Light-Contact at WAKO World Championships 2007 Belgrade +94 kg

 The men's Over 94 kg (+206.8 lbs) Light-Contact category at the W.A.K.O.
 World Championships 2007 in Belgrade was the heaviest of the male Light-Contact tournaments with the closest equivalent being super heavyweight in the Low-Kick and K-1 weight classes.
 There were fifteen men from two continents (Europe and Africa) taking part in the competition.
 Each of the matches was three rounds of two minutes each and were fought under Light-Contact rules.

 Because there was one too few fighters for a sixteen-man tournament, one of the contestants was given a bye into the quarter finals.
-The tournament gold medalist was the Polish fighter Michal Wszelak who defeated his opponent from the Ukraine, Igor Kravchuk, in the final by abandonment as Igor suffered an injury during the final match.
+The tournament gold medalist was the Polish fighter Michal Wszelak who defeated his opponent from Ukraine, Igor Kravchuk, in the final by abandonment as Igor suffered an injury during the final match.
 Semi finalists Csaba Podor from Hungary and Pascal Blunschi from Switzerland both received bronze medals.